potassco/clinguin/docs/clinguin/customize_guide.rst

 Step 1. is different for each policy, but steps 2. and 3. are basically the same for all (or most) policies.
 Step 2. says that it updates the *uifb*, where the uifb corresponds to an instance of the `UIFB` (see also the corresponding API documentation) class, which is basically a low-level tool, which directly accesses clingo-consequences to generate a factbase with the UI (one can think of it as a Clingo and CLORM (Clingo ORM) wrapper).
 This wrapper provides some functionality that is useful for various default Clinguin things, like computing the cautious/brave sets, etc.

 So step 2. updates the UIFB and depending on the policy re-computes some answer-sets if needed.
-This is mostly done in the `ClingoBackend` `_update_uifb` method (see below).
+This is mostly done in the `ClingoMultishotBackend` `_update_uifb` method (see below).
 Step 3. takes than this updatd factbase and generates a Class-Hierarchy, that is Json-convertible, i.e. it uses the classes `ElementDto`, `AttributeDto` and `CallbackDto`, where each instance of the classes are Json convertible and form a hierarchy which corresponds to the graphical user interface.
 Step 3. is performed in the `get` method, take a look at the API for more information.

 For now step 2. is important, more specifically the `_update_uifb_ui` method: So back to our idea of extending Clinguin with Clingraph.
 As in the `_update_uifb_ui` method one computes the ui facts with the the `ui-files` provided, it makes sense to **overwrite/extend this method to provide further functionality**.
 Note that the consequences of the domain files used as inputwere previously calculated in the call to `_update_uifb_consequences`.
 What we do differently is we extract the consequences from the uifb object and use them to compute the graph with clingraph and then update the UI factbase with the base64 of the images as shown bellow.